0xS4D/ZeusTemplate/README.md

 ## Paths

-To add new/edit paths edit the `jsconfig.json` file.
+To add new or modify paths edit the `jsconfig.json` file.